 What’s the fuss about digital identity management?

-As the world’s interactions are increasingly taking place in the digital realm, how can we ensure that sending and receiving parties are who they say they are, and that the data content of their interactions is not intentionally or unintentionally manipulated in transit?
+As the world’s interactions are increasingly taking place in the digital realm, how can we ensure that sending and receiving parties are who they say they are?
+And how can we ensure that the data content of their interactions is not intentionally or unintentionally manipulated in transit?

 Until recently, paper documents and manual signatures were the gold standard to prevent inaccuracies in clinical trial processes.
 Paper-based processes are slow and inefficient, however, and documents can go missing during storage or transit.
 More and more stakeholders are therefore seen to make the switch to electronic records.
 Yet, adopting a paperless operating environment comes with its fears and challenges.

 As explained in an earlier article, clinical trials involve many sites and require close interactions between a manifold of specialty stakeholders.
-Fearing privacy and security issues, these stakeholders tend to be reluctant in sharing data and information across organizational boundaries.
+These stakeholders tend to be reluctant in sharing data and information across organizational boundaries in fear of privacy and security issues.
 As a consequence, clinical trials suffer from information silos, in turn resulting in a lack of oversight for those that are in charge of keeping track of the clinical trial’s processes and activities – a crucial job from a regulatory, patient safety, and commercial perspective.

 A tamper-proof and regulatory compliant infrastructure for digital identity and access management is required for secure, trustworthy, and therefore efficient digital interactions between clinical trial stakeholders.
 As discussed below, blockchain technology offers effective mechanisms to enable such an infrastructure.